Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31: Discussion

-Our measurements for the [O~III]5007/H$\beta$ ratio in the different locations (or even the spectrum in Slit 2 in \citealt{Fesen23}) are in clear contrast with the estimations made based on the photometry of [O~III]/H$\alpha>$5 \citep{Drechsler23,Fesen23}.
-If [O~III]5007/H$\beta$ $\sim$ 2.5, and considering that for typical conditions of the ISM and no extinction, H$\alpha$/H$\beta$= 2.95, then [O~III]/H$\alpha$ must be at most 0.85.
-In P3, this would go as low as 0.38.
-Using the \texttt{dustmaps} code \citep{dustmaps}, we find little evidence of significant dust extinction, with values of E(B-V)$\sim$0.06 for all pointings in the nebula.

-We can also indirectly compare our JAST80 photometric data to the MEGARA line fluxes.
-Since we have no H$\alpha$ spectroscopic measurements, we have to rely in its relation to H$\beta$ (H$\alpha$ $\geq$ 2.86 * H$\beta$, as stated earlier in this Section).
-We must also include [N~II]6583, which falls within the wavelength range of J0660.
-This results in an estimated flux in P1 $\geq$ (6.72 $\pm$ 0.88) $\cdot$ 10$^{-18}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$.
-The average surface brightness we measure in the J0660 detection is (5.50 $\pm$ 1.0) $\cdot$ 10$^{-18}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$, compatible with the spectroscopic value in P1 (assuming very low dust extinction, as mentioned before).
+Without accurate H$\alpha$ flux measurements, we derived the [\ion{N}{ii}]/H$\alpha$ and [\ion{S}{ii}]/H$\alpha$ ratios using the H$\alpha$/H$\beta$ ratio of 2.86 that was discussed in Sect. \ref{sec:results_emlineflux}.
+Considering this, we obtain mean values of $\log_{10}$([\ion{N}{ii}]/H$\alpha$)= $-$0.313$\pm$0.038 and $\log_{10}$([\ion{S}{ii}]/H$\alpha$)= $-$0.469$\pm$0.038 for P1 and P2 pointings.
+These ratios place SDSO among most of the \textsc{H\,ii} regions and Wolf-Rayet nebulae in \citet{Frew10}, and are marginally consistent with those of planetary nebulae or SNR (Figures 5.2 and 5.3 in \citealt{Frew2008}).
+They are consistent as well with DIG values measured in external galaxies \citep{Gonzalez-diaz24b} or EELRs.

-A more complex comparison could be performed with the $J0378$ image tracing [O~II]3727 emission.
-Surface brightness measurements in the two elongated structures are (8.1 $\pm$ 1.6) $\cdot$ 10$^{-18}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$ and (6.2 $\pm$ 1.1) $\cdot$ 10$^{-18}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$.
-As a first approximation, these would result in a [O~III]/[O~II] ratio around 0.3.
-This value can be reached in typical galaxies \citep{perrotta,paalvast}, and also in DIG \citep{Galarza,Zhang}, but it is very different from the values measured in EELRs, typically from 2 to 6 \citep{Lintott09,Keel12}.
+Finally, we can consider the [O~II] we measured in the JAST80 photometry (see Sect. \ref{sec:result_photom}), resulting in a [O~III]/[O~II] ratio of around 0.3.
+This value can be reached in typical galaxies \citep{Nakajima}, and also in DIG \citep{Galarza,Zhang}, but it is very different from the values measured in EELRs, typically from 2 to 6 \citep{Lintott09,Keel12}.